jashenco/OBDClient/README.md

 # OBDClient

 This repo is a OBD Client.
+OBD is used to collect data from your car and read erros.

 To run this script, you'll need a Raspberry Pi and an OBD-II Cable.
 Connect the OBD-II cable from the USB port on the Raspberry Pi to the OBD port of the car.